-Because, this time, they are meant to play with bye kids ànd can at the same time be a nice, nostalgic, and vintage collection for adults.
+Because, this time, they are meant to play with by kids ànd can at the same time be a nice, nostalgic, and vintage collection for adults.

 By the way: Lundby is a town situated in the region Stockholms Lan in Sweden.
 But apparently, there are 25 other towns in Sweden that have the same name!

-What is a Lundby Dollhouse?
+What Is A Lundby Dollhouse?

 Lundby is one of the oldest and most successful dollhouse manufacturers in the world.
 The range consists of beautiful dollhouses with fun, contemporary, and detailed furniture and accessories.

 The scale of a Lundby dollhouse or furniture is 1:16, aka Hanse Lisa and Barton Lundby.

 They are nice little dollhouses with a typical Scandinavian look, with ‘hip’ furniture from the 70s and 80s.
 Most of the time, they have been going around from family to family: secondhanded, third, and fourth-handed for years.